AmadeusW/journal/readme.md

 Journal
 =

-Logging tool for everything.
+Logging tool for every day and every thing.
 Quickly feed the data by typing.
 Retrieve and analyze recorded data.

+The syntax of entries is `verb parameters @date #place` with everything optional except for the verb.
+All entries are event sourced, that is, persisted in their raw form.
+This allows recording entries in the journal before their implementation or reading capability has been implemented.

+Early ramblings:

 **Essential**
 - Record stores properties